markshannon/pattern-matching/precise_semantics.rst

 Desugaring
 ----------

-The above syntax is designed to make the semantics clear, by making the test to match a pattern distinct from the assignment to variables.
+The above syntax is designed to help make the semantics clear, by keeping the pattern separate from the assignment to variables.

 Any syntactic element in a pattern that is the same as an expression is evaluated exactly as that expression.
 Any values captured are clearly marked as a ``CAPTURE_VARIABLE``.